-Plastics made from renewable resources are often referred to as bioplastics or biopolymers.
-The term "bioplastics" is not precisely defined.
-It is usually used to describe a variety of materials that consist, at least partially, of bio-based (renewable) feedstock and/or are biodegradable.
+Plastics produced from renewable resources are often referred to as bioplastics or biopolymers.
+However, the term "bioplastics" is not precisely defined.
+It is commonly used to describe a variety of materials that consist, at least partially, of bio-based (renewable) feedstock and/or are biodegradable.

-Bio-based: The term ‘bio-based’ means that a material or product is (partly) derived from biomass.
-Biomass is organic material of biological origin (excluding material embedded in geological formations and/or fossilized).
-Examples of biomass are plants, trees, algae, marine organisms, micro-organisms, animals, etc. "Bio-based" can also mean that the feedstock derives from any form of organic waste.
+Bio-based: This means that a material is (at least partly) derived from biomass, that is, organic material of biological origin (excluding material embedded in geological formations and/or fossilized).
+Examples of biomass are plants, trees, algae, marine organisms, micro-organisms, animals, etc. "Bio-based" can also mean that the feedstock used for producing a material derives from any form of organic waste.

 Biodegradable: Materials are biodegradable if they can be converted into natural substances such as water, carbon dioxide and compost by different naturally occurring organisms.
 In most cases, microbiological biodegradation is the most important process.
 Biodegradation is strongly dependent on the conditions for the microorganisms in water and soil.
 Furthermore, the biodegradation process is dependent on the presence or absence of oxygen.
 The property of biodegradation does not depend on the resource basis of a material but is rather linked to its chemical structure.
 The term "biodegradable" does not specify neither the time frame nor the environmental conditions which are necessary for the natural degradation of the material.

-The biomass which can be used to produce bio-based plastic, can be obtained from different feedstocks.
-Carbohydrate-rich food plants, such as corn or sugarcane, or oily plants are the most commonly used raw materials for producing bio-based plastics today.
-These traditional agrocultural crops are called the first generation feedstock.
-It is currently the most resource-efficient and cost-efficient way to produce bio-based plastics.
-However, the impacts caused by these first generation feedstocks on the environment and on people's lives have drawn criticism.
-Issues such as the competition between food production and animal feed, land consumption, water use and pesticides must be taken under consideration when talking about sustainable bio-based plastics.
-In addition, these raw materials are often extracted under precarious conditions for both workers and local inhabitants.
+The biomass used to produce bio-based plastics can be obtained from different feedstocks.
+Currently, bio-based plastics are most commonly produced from Carbohydrate-rich food plants, such as corn or sugarcane, or oily plants.
+These traditional agricultural crops are called first generation feedstock and are the most resource-efficient and cost-efficient way to produce bio-based plastics nowadays.
+However, the impacts caused by those crops on the environment and on people's lives has drawn concerns over their sustainability.
+Issues such as their competition with production of food and animal feed, land consumption, water use, pesticides and precarious conditions for both workers and local inhabitants abound.
 Raw materials obtained from agriculture and forestry are indeed renewable, but their supply is neither unlimited nor available at all times.
 There is no doubt that intensive agriculture and forestry have negative effects on the climate and the environment; therefore, a sustainable and resource-saving use of biogenic resources is necessary.

-In the mean time, second and third generation feedstocks for bio-based plastics are being developed.
+In the meantime, second and third generation feedstocks for bio-based plastics are being studied and developed.
 Progress is being made on procedures for using cellulosic raw material and non-edible by-products of food crops such as straw, corn stover, bagasse or organic waste (second generation feedstock).
-Second generation feedstocks are still linked to “food” crop market dynamics.
-Third generation feedstock are algae or non-agricultural waste which can be used to produce bio-based polymers.
+Second generation feedstocks are still linked to food crop market dynamics.
+Third generation feedstock for producing bio-based polymers refer to algae or non-agricultural waste.

 Molecule chains with properties comparable to those of petroleum-based polymers are produced from renewable resources through the chemical process of cracking and re-polymerisation.
-An example thereof is the fermentation of sugars derived from crops such as sugarcane and beets, or the hydrolysis of starch derived from crops such as corn.
-This produces ethanol, which can be used as raw material for the production of a wide variety of biopolymers.
-Other products commercially produced through fermentation are, for example, lactic acid, n-butanol, acetone, and polymers such as polyhydroxyalkanoates.
+Examples thereof are the fermentation of sugars derived from sugarcane and beets, or the hydrolysis of starch derived from corn.
+This produces ethanol, which can be used to produce a wide variety of biopolymers.
+Other materials produced through fermentation are, for example, lactic acid, n-butanol, acetone, and polyhydroxyalkanoates.

-Some of the frequently used materials and their properties are as follows:
+Some of the frequently used "bio-based plastics" and their properties are as follows:

 PA, PE, PET:

-In 2019, bioplastics represented approximately one percent of the more than 359 million tonnes of plastic produced annually.
+Bioplastics represented approximately 1% of the more than 359 million tonnes of plastic produced in 2019.

-The bioeconomy as a whole and the market for bio-based and biodegradable plastic are supposed to grow not only because a sustainable & circular bioeconomy is a major European policy priority.
-According to a market evaluation undertaken by European Bioplastic e.V. in cooperation with the research institute nova-Institute, the global bioplastics production capacity is set to increase from around 2.11 million tonnes in 2019 to approximately 2.43 million tonnes in 2024.
+The bioeconomy as a whole and the market for bio-based and biodegradable plastics in particular are both supposed to grow, given that but not only because a sustainable & circular bioeconomy is a policy priority for the European Union.
+According to a market evaluation undertaken by European Bioplastic e.V. in cooperation with nova-Institute, the global bioplastics production capacity is set to increase from around 2.11 million tonnes in 2019 to approximately 2.43 million tonnes in 2024.

-It is essential to talk about sustainable solutions for bio-based plastics the end-of-live options.
+It is essential to talk about sustainable end-of-life solutions for bio-based plastics.
 Following the European waste hierarchy, reuse and recycling are preferred solutions to energy recovery or disposal.

-The goal is to close the loop, meaning that the product or the material should be used again after the intended use.
-For bio-based plastics, there are two preferable ways to close the loop.
+The goal of this policy is to close the loop, meaning that the discarded product or material should be used again after its intended use.
+For bio-based plastics, there are two preferable ways to close the loop: recycling and composting.